apromore/ApromoreCE/README.md

 ### Share file to all users (optional)

 * By default Apromore does not allow you to share a file with all users (i.e. the "public" group is not supported by default).
 You can change this by editing the site.properties file present in the `/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/` directory.
-Specifically, to enable the option to share files and folders with the “public” group, you should set “security.publish.enable = true” in the site.properties file.
+Specifically, to enable the option to share files and folders with the “public” group, you should set `security.publish.enable = true` in the site.properties file.

 ### Predictive monitoring setup (optional)